perhansson/daq/pix-dev/python/epix/README.md

 "Simple threshold": applies a threshold on all pixels.
 Typically 100ADC counts but can be configured.

 Step 4.
-Take a dark run with beam
+Take a run with beam trigger
 Click "DAQ Control GUI".
 A new GUI should pop up.

-Click "Select dark file" and/or specify a full path to a new dark file name that you want to save the data to.
+The run number should be pre-filled and correspond to the latest run in the data directory.

+Click "Start New Run"
-NOTE: If the field is empty a new filename will be automatically generated.
+NOTE: If the fields for dark and light files are empty (recommended!) filenames will be generated and displayed automatically.

-Click "Start"
+Click "Start New Run"
-The DAQ will be confiugured and a run will be started behind the scenes.
+The DAQ will be configured and a run will be started behind the scenes.
+A dark run will be taken first.
 NOTE: Keep the DAQ expert GUI (from step 2) visible at this moment to see that the run has started and see the event count.
 Take about 300 events.
+This will be updated in the future to have all info in one place.

+Click "Stop Dark Run" to end the dark run and automatically begin taking data.

-Click "Stop" to end the dark run.
+Click "Stop Run" to end the run.

-Step 5.
-Take a normal run with beam
-On the "DAQ Control GUI" under the beamtrigger section: click "Configure" Wait for about 10s
-NOTE: Keep the DAQ expert GUI (from step 2) visible at this moment to see that the run is being configured and controlled properly.
-This will not be needed in the future.

-Select a file or type in a full path to a file where you want to save the data.

-Click "Start".

-NOTE: The online monitoring needs to be running to see update to plots (see step 3).
+The run number will be automatically bumped if you follow step 4.